 Justice refers to the obligation to treat people fairly and equitably.
 Fairness entails treating all people with equal respect and concern.
 Equity requires distributing the benefits and burdens of research participation in such a way that no segment of the population is unduly burdened by the harms of research or denied the benefits of the knowledge generated from it.

 Treating people fairly and equitably does not always mean treating people in the same way.
 Differences in treatment or distribution are justified when failures to take differences into account may result in the creation or reinforcement of inequities.
 One important difference that must be considered for fairness and equity is vulnerability.
-Vulnerability is often caused by limited capacity, or limited access to social goods, such as rights, opportunities and power.
+Vulnerability is often caused by limited decision-making capacity, or limited access to social goods, such as rights, opportunities and power.
 Individuals or groups in vulnerable circumstances have historically included children, the elderly, women, prisoners, those with mental health issues and those with diminished capacity for self-determination.
 Ethnocultural minorities and those who are institutionalized are other examples of groups who have, at times, been treated unfairly and inequitably in research, or have been excluded from research opportunities.
 People or groups whose circumstances cause them to be vulnerable or marginalized may need to be afforded special attention in order to be treated justly in research.

 The recruitment process, both of participants who may become directly involved in research and those who participate as the source of information or biological materials to be used in research, is an important component of the fair and equitable conduct of research.
 Participation should be based on inclusion criteria that are justified by the research question.
 Inequity is created when particular groups fail to receive fair benefits of research or when groups, or their data or their biological materials, are excluded from research arbitrarily or for reasons unrelated to the research question.